Sunline Coach Company: Sunlines in the news

 In 1997, Pennsylvania Cable Network (PCN) did a segment on Sunline as part of their PCN Tours series to feature local businesses around Pennsylvania.
 The tour was featured on TV, and then available for purchase on VHS or DVD.

 On April 30, 2017, a Sunline was featured in the local news when a large tree fell on the trailer at Oma's Family Campground in Colerain Township, killing a 10-year-old girl sleeping inside.
 The trailer was a 1996 Sunline Solaris T-2652.

-On May 21, 2023, a Sunline trailer was a subject in the local news to Brighton, Livingston County, Michigan when police had a hours-long standoff with a suspect barricaded inside of the travel trailer, next to a stolen U-haul truck.
+On May 21, 2023, a Sunline trailer was a subject in the local news to Brighton, Livingston County, Michigan when police had an hours-long standoff with a suspect barricaded inside of the travel trailer, next to a stolen U-haul truck.
 A female suspect exited unharmed, leaving a male suspect alone in the trailer.
 After authorities busted out a window on the trailer, the man was found unresponsive on the bed, dead from suicide.
 The trailer appears to be a 1993 Sunline Solaris T-2362 or T-2363 with aftermarket galvanized wheels replacing the original white painted.